bmdako/docker_demo/README.md

 sudo docker pull bmdako/docker_demo
 ```

-### Optional step: Remove old containers and images
+### Remove old containers and images

+Old containers and images are not deleted when we build, pull or run.

-To delete an old container, use:
+E.g. on the server, we have an old container.
+To delete this, use:

 ```
 sudo docker rm 26bf1a66f318
 ```

-To delete an old image, use:
+E.g. on our build machine, we have an old image.
+To delete this, use:

 ```
 sudo docker rmi 40bcbe642c78